shpaz/openshift-data-workshop/3-monitor-amq-system/README.md

 Now Let's deploy `Kadrop` which is a simple UI for Kafka clusters.
 We'll see how we can browse our entire Kafka configuration, Monitor our cluster and even view the meesages landing in our created Topic.

-In order to do so, We'll have to create three components, The first one is the deployment itself for the `Kadrop` pod:
+In order to do so, We'll have to create three components, The first one is the deployment itself for the `Kadrop` pod.
+Go to `Topology -> Add+ -> YAML` and past the following:

 ```bash
 apiVersion: apps.openshift.io/v1